 If you don’t have these guidelines in place it’s really important you get one.
 This helps you maintain consistency not only with suppliers and partners but also all of the people you plan to hire in future!

-And that’s it.
-Got any comments or suggestions to add to give designers feedback?
-Add them below in the comments!
+If you have any comments or suggestions around this topic add them below in the comments!